W3RQ01/atm/README.md

 # ATM mod for Minetest

+Originally made by gpcf,
+Forked by h-v smacker and reforked by W3RQ01 to improve some small parts.

 This mod adds a faimly of ATM machines designed to work with the currency mod and its minegeld banknotes.
 ATMs allow you to transfer money to your bank account and withdraw various sums as needed.